Gaston Bachelard: Shifts in scientific perspective

 Bachelard never saw how seemingly irrational theories often simply represented a drastic shift in scientific perspective.
 For instance, he never claimed that the theory of probabilities was just another way of complexifying reality through a deepening of rationality (even though critics like Lord Kelvin found this theory irrational).

 One of his main theses in The New Scientific Mind was that modern sciences had replaced the classical ontology of the substance with an "ontology of relations", which could be assimilated to something like a process philosophy.
 For instance, the physical concepts of matter and rays correspond, according to him, to the metaphysical concepts of the thing and of movement; but whereas classical philosophy considered both as distinct, and the thing as ontologically real, modern science can not distinguish matter from rays.
 It is thus impossible to examine an immobile thing, which was precisely the condition for knowledge according to the classical theory of knowledge (Becoming being impossible to be known, in accordance with Aristotle and Plato's theories of knowledge).

 In non-Cartesian epistemology, there is no "simple substance" as in Cartesianism, but only complex objects built by theories and experiments and continuously improved (VI, 4).
 Intuition is therefore not primitive, but built (VI, 2).
 These themes led Bachelard to support a sort of constructivist epistemology.

 Bachelard was a rationalist in the Cartesian sense, although he recommended his "non-Cartesian epistemology" as a replacement for the more standard Cartesian epistemology.
 He compared "scientific knowledge" to ordinary knowledge in the way we deal with it, and saw error as only illusion: "Scientifically, one thinks truth as the historical rectification of a persistent error, and experiments as correctives for an initial, common illusion (illusion première)."

 The role of epistemology is to show the history of the (scientific) production of concepts.
 Those concepts are not just theoretical propositions: they are simultaneously abstract and concrete, pervading technical and pedagogical activity.
 This explains why "The electric bulb is an object of scientific thought… an example of an abstract-concrete object."
 To understand the way it works, one has to take the detour of scientific knowledge.
 Epistemology is thus not a general philosophy that aims at justifying scientific reasoning.
 Instead, it produces regional histories of science.

 In addition to epistemology, Bachelard's work deals with many other topics, including poetry, dreams, psychoanalysis, and the imagination.
 The Psychoanalysis of Fire (1938) and The Poetics of Space (1958) are among the most popular of his works: Jean-Paul Sartre cites the former and Bachelard's Water and Dreams in his Being and Nothingness (1943), and the latter had a wide reception in architectural theory circles, and continues to be influential in literary theory and creative writing.
 In philosophy, this nocturnal side of his work is developed by his student Gilbert Durand.

+Legacy

+Bachelard influenced many subsequent French philosophers, among them Michel Foucault, Louis Althusser, Dominique Lecourt, Georges Canguilhem, Gilbert Simondon, and Roland Barthes, as well as the sociologists Pierre Bourdieu and Bruno Latour.